LSeu-Open/Lab-Libraries/Tutorials/Introduction-to-Version-Control-System.md

 - **[TortoiseHg](https://tortoisehg.bitbucket.io/)**: A popular and feature-rich Mercurial client that integrates with Windows Explorer.
 TortoiseHg provides a comprehensive set of tools for managing repositories, committing changes, and visualizing the commit history.

-- **[SourceTree](https://www.sourcetreeapp.com/)**: Developed by Atlassian, SourceTree supports both Git and Mercurial repositories.
-It offers a rich feature set and a user-friendly interface, making it a popular choice for managing Mercurial repositories.
+- **[Sourcetree](https://www.sourcetreeapp.com/)**: Developed by Atlassian.
+Sourcetree historically supported both Git and Mercurial, but Atlassian deprecated Mercurial support (Bitbucket dropped Mercurial hosting in 2020), so recent versions focus on Git.

 - **[SmartGit](https://www.syntevo.com/smartgit/)**: A powerful and versatile client that supports both Git and Mercurial.
 SmartGit offers advanced features and a clean interface, making it suitable for both beginners and experienced users.